jnozzi/cocoadev.com/markdown/PostNotificationWhenSliderEndEditing.md

 bar doWork
 *** -[Foo doWork]: selector not recognized
-*** Uncaught exception: <General/NSInvalidArgumentException>
+*** Uncaught exception: <NSInvalidArgumentException>
 *** -[Foo doWork]: selector not recognized

 Why is this dangerous?
-Since you don't have source for General/NSSliderCell, you don't know what code you've just replaced.
+Since you don't have source for NSSliderCell, you don't know what code you've just replaced.
 Is it critical for the operation of the object?
 I guess it doesn't look like it now, but perhaps subtle runtime problems will start to appear.
 Or your app may break during the next OS release.

-Of course, you won't have this problem if you simply subclass General/NSSliderCell. "super" will work properly, your modified sliders will be distinguishable from normal sliders, and so on.
+Of course, you won't have this problem if you simply subclass NSSliderCell. "super" will work properly, your modified sliders will be distinguishable from normal sliders, and so on.
 Subclassing is the proper thing to do here, not using a category.
-I would go so far as to say that while there are a few distinct cases where General/CategoriesAreGood, most of the time General/CategoriesAreBad.
+I would go so far as to say that while there are a few distinct cases where CategoriesAreGood, most of the time CategoriesAreBad.
 I liken them to C's "goto" statement.
 I use them all the time to do the one thing they're good for, and acknowledge the rest of the time they are bad.

 Here's a sample header

-#import <General/AppKit/General/AppKit.h>
+#import <AppKit/AppKit.h>

-#define kNotifySliderCellDidEndEditing @"General/NotifySliderCellDidEndEditing"
+#define kNotifySliderCellDidEndEditing @"NotifySliderCellDidEndEditing"

-@interface General/NotifySliderCell : General/NSSliderCell
+@interface NotifySliderCell : NSSliderCell
 @end

 Here's the implementation:

-#import "General/NotifySliderCell.h"
+#import "NotifySliderCell.h"

-@implementation General/NotifySliderCell
+@implementation NotifySliderCell

-- (void)stopTracking:(General/NSPoint)lastPoint at:(General/NSPoint)stopPoint
+- (void)stopTracking:(NSPoint)lastPoint at:(NSPoint)stopPoint
-    inView:(General/NSView *)controlView mouseIsUp:(BOOL)flag
+    inView:(NSView *)controlView mouseIsUp:(BOOL)flag
 {

     if (flag == YES) {
-        General/NSNotificationCenter *nc = General/[NSNotificationCenter defaultCenter];
+        NSNotificationCenter *nc = [NSNotificationCenter defaultCenter];
         [nc postNotificationName:kNotifySliderCellDidEndEditing
                           object:[self controlView]];
     }